-Trump may have second thoughts about Shanahan as Defense Secretary
+Trump may have second thoughts about Shanahan as defense secretary

 While Shanahan has struggled to gain allies in Congress or completely win over the president, he has enjoyed the support of at least one senior White House official, National Security Adviser John Bolton.
 Bolton has backed Shanahan in part, officials said, because he views him as someone who will go along with whatever Trump wants.
 Bolton clashed with former Defense Secretary James Mattis over a host of issues and welcomed his departure from the administration.

-"Bolton is the big winner if Shanahan gets it," said the person close to Trump.
+"Bolton is the big winner if Shanahan gets it," the person close to Trump said.

 A spokesperson for Bolton said he still supports Shanahan.